 Implications: Program design needs to elicit community priorities and use a transparent process to align priorities with the funds and resources on offer.
 This includes identifying whether the program is expected to respond to humanitarian or longer-term development issues.
-Funders need to ensure that implementation agencies are able to allocate adequate resources (staffing, technical expertise, funding) for implementation.
+Implementation agencies need to ensure adequate resources (staffing, technical expertise, funding) for implementation.
 Program duration should be appropriate to the nature of aims and the development process: generally speaking, longer is likely to be better, although it is necessary to guard against building dependence.
 Targeting smaller geographic areas may reduce the negative impacts of distance and avoid over-extending resources.
-Collaborating with, and/or building on the work of other actors - community structures and community based organisations, other NGOs and INGOs, and local governments - can increase effectiveness, but requires investment.
+Collaborating with, and/or building on the work of other actors - community structures and community-based organisations, other NGOs and INGOs, and local governments - can increase effectiveness, but requires investment.
 Reviewing the findings of past evaluation reports for patterns in recommendations may be useful.

-- 9. Funders should examine the extent to which grant applications provide adequate time, a realistic scale and realistic resources for CLD objectives, and encourage increases in time or resources, or decrease in scale, where appropriate.
-This may imply allowing different types of grants for different stages of development, and/or repeat grants in particular locations. - 10.
-Funders should encourage strategies to build confidence and maintain motivation for longer term and more sustainable CLD, while remaining cautious about 'quick wins' strategies.
+- 11. Implementation agencies should examine the extent to which their programs and budgets provide adequate time, a realistic scale and realistic resources for CLD objectives, and increase time or resources, or decrease scale, where appropriate.
+This is likely to imply negotiations with both funders and communities.
+It may imply allowing different programs and budgets for different stages of development, and/or multiple programs over time in the same location. - 12.
+Implementation agencies should consider strategies to build confidence and maintain motivation for CLD, while remaining cautious about 'quick win' strategies.